The Lions Club of Berowra - What We Do

 In addition to sight programs, Lions Clubs International is committed to providing services for youth.
 Lions clubs also work to improve the environment, build homes for the disabled, support diabetes education, conduct hearing programs and, through their foundation, provide disaster relief around the world.

-Lions Clubs International has grown to include 1.4 million men and women in 46,000 clubs located in 192 countries and geographic areas.
+Lions Clubs International has grown to include 1.4 million men and women in 46,000 clubs located in around 200 countries and geographic areas.